cambridge-ceu/csd3/applications/Cytoscape.md

 saveSession("test.cys")
 ```

-It is also possible to first start `cytoscape.sh` and then `R` command-line interface which is less resource-demanding compared to `RStudio`.
+It is necessary to start `cytoscape.sh` followed by `R` command-line interface which is less resource-demanding compared to `RStudio`.

+At the end of script, the network image, data as well as style and Cytoscape session are exported.

 ## cytoscape.js